orbeon/orbeon-forms-doc/form-runner/api/persistence/crud.md

 ## URL parameters

+### Supported by the persistence implementation

+[SINCE Orbeon Forms 2017.1]

+- `nonrelevant`
+    - when using GET for data only
+    - values
+        - `remove`: remove all XML data elements with attribute `fr:relevant="false"`
+        - missing: do not remove XML data elements

+_NOTE: This property only operates properly on data stored with Orbeon Forms 2017.1 and newer, as only Orbeon Forms 2017.1 and newer stores data with the `fr:relevant="false"` annotation._

+### Passed by Form Runner

-[SINCE: Orbeon Forms 4.2]
+[SINCE Orbeon Forms 4.2]

+The following URL parameters are set by Form Runner:

+- `valid`
-When data is stored using PUT, the following URL parameter is set:
+    - passed when data is stored using PUT only
+    - values

-* `valid`: whether the data sent satisfies validation rules
+        - `true`: data sent satisfies validation rules
+        - `false`: data sent does not satisfy validation rules

+This allows a persistence implementation to store this information if desired.

 Example: